billthefarmer/sudoku-cam/README.md

 Sudoku Camera
 =============

-Sudoku Camera is an experimantal project combining webcam sudoku C++ code from the
+Sudoku Camera is an experimental project combining webcam sudoku C++ code from the
 [Webcam Sudoku](http://www.codeproject.com/Articles/238114/Realtime-Webcam-Sudoku-Solver)
 project and android camera Java code from the